 The child nutrition department has a vision to serve quality meals to Broken Arrow Public Schools' students and staff.
 It also strives to promote healthy and nutritious choices in a fun and friendly atmosphere while also providing support, education and information to the students, staff, parents, and community of Broken Arrow.
-More than 2.2 million meals, including summer feeding, were served during the 2022-23 school year.
+More than 2.28 million meals, including summer feeding, were served during the 2023-24 school year.
+All meals meet U.S. Department of Agriculture guidelines and are prepared with a number of locally-sourced ingredients.